 A Power Source

 You can find 3 types of power source – corded a.i mains operated, cordless – battery operated and pneumatic- operated by an air compressor.
-You must know that power source will determine sander’s motor power and weight of the tool.
-Battery operated tools tend to be less powerful and heavier due to a weight of the battery itself.
+You must know that the power source will determine the sander’s motor power and weight of the tool.
+Battery operated tools tend to be less powerful and heavier due to the weight of the battery itself.

 Motor Power and Speed

-This kind of sanders usually feature motors with 2-5 Amps of power.
+This type of sander usually feature motors with 2-5 Amps of power.
 That’s the input power.
 The output power is the one you should look for as that’s the actual power used to operate the sanding pad.
 Better quality sanders can consume less input power and yet have the same power output.